 The Ames-Amzalak Fund at the Community Foundation was established in 1984 to honor the memory of Henry Ames and his brothers, Semon and Daniel Amzalak.
 These three young immigrants from the British territory of Gibraltar came to Rochester and prospered as owners of Mally Co., a women’s dress shop at East Avenue and Main Street, and other businesses.
 They established a private foundation, which in turn created the fund at the Community Foundation.

-The Ames-Amzalak Award for Nonprofit Excellence, given every other year in more recent times, recognizes an innovative and effective nonprofit organization that is a true community partner.
+The Ames-Amzalak Award for Nonprofit Excellence, now given every other year, recognizes an innovative and effective nonprofit organization that is a true community partner.

 2016: YWCA of Rochester & Monroe County